jecho/ksops-operator/README.md

 ## Testing

-Files will be encrypted in the sops standard as shown below. snippet _ghost_deployment.yaml_
+Files will be encrypted in the sops standard as shown below. snippet of _ghost_deployment.yaml_

 ```
 apiVersion: mygroup.k8s.io/v1beta1